Bob Bob Ricard in Soho

-We visited the newly opened private function room and experienced the deliciousness of the restaurant’s English Russian menu to happily find out that this place is interesting for foodies too.
+We visited the newly opened private function room to experience the restaurant’s delicious English Russian menu, and we were happy to discover that the place is interesting for foodies, too.

-The room is cosy and high-end, there are bespoke David Collins-designed cubist chandeliers and intricate hand-printed Japanese bookbinding paper used as wallpaper.
-With a capacity for 16 guests, it also features the trademark “Press for champagne” button.
+The room is cosy and high-end: there are bespoke David Collins-designed cubist chandeliers and the wallpaper is made from intricate hand-printed Japanese bookbinding paper.
+With a capacity of 16 guests, it also features the trademark “Press for champagne” button.

-We began the meal with a bottle of Billecart-Salmon rosé – together with Ruinart the best choice from this price range if you don’t know producers aside from Moët & Chandon, Taittinger and Veuve Clicquot – but with a Russian salad appetiser we couldn’t not try a shot of premium vodka served at -18C.
+We began the meal with a bottle of Billecart-Salmon rosé – together with Ruinart, it’s the best choice from this price range if you don’t know producers aside from Moët & Chandon, Taittinger and Veuve Clicquot – but with a Russian salad appetiser we couldn’t not try a shot of premium vodka served at -18°C.

-The staters were an actual treat; firstly the signature cooked oysters carrying the name of two political leaders.
-Mitterrand’s – my favourite – grilled with parsley and garlic butter (think classic Burgundy snails style) and Brezhnev’s, baked with parmesan and black truffle – also good but as you can imagine the oyster’s flavour ends to be covered.
+The starters were an actual treat; beginning with the signature cooked oysters carrying the name of two political leaders: Mitterrand’s – my favourite – grilled with parsley and garlic butter (think classic Burgundy snails style) and Brezhnev’s, baked with parmesan and black truffle – also good, but as you can imagine the oyster’s flavour was a little overpowered.

-Then we tried the delicious Salmon Tartare, a portion of refreshing Seabass Ceviche with Avocado, the Water Thin Beetroot & Goat’s Cheese Salad and the mouthwatering aromas of the Crab Salad with Chilli Avocado Mayonnaise.
-We had this with a bottle of oaky and mineral chardonnay from the village of Puligny-Montrachet – very good bottle.
+Then we tried the delicious Salmon Tartare, a portion of refreshing Seabass Ceviche with Avocado, the Water Thin Beetroot & Goat’s Cheese Salad and the mouthwatering Crab Salad with Chilli Avocado Mayonnaise.
+We had this with a bottle of oaky chardonnay from the village of Puligny-Montrachet – a very good bottle.

-If that weren’t enough, we put our hands on something even yummier; this is a half-Russian restaurant after all and we couldn’t get away without trying two traditional dumplings: porcini vareniki and lobster pelmeni.
-Vareniki are served in a little pot with vegetable stock, filled with heavenly truffled potato and porcini – I hope you are not reading this if you are hungry – they literally melt in your mouth.
-Pelmeni were saucier, sweeter and more luxurious thanks to the salmon roe.
-Both a must-have.
+If that weren’t enough, we then got our hands on something even yummier; this is a half-Russian restaurant after all and we couldn’t get away without trying two traditional dumplings: porcini vareniki and lobster pelmeni.
+The vareniki were served in a little pot with vegetable stock, filled with heavenly truffled potato and porcini – I hope you are not reading this if you are hungry – and they literally melted in the mouth.
+The pelmeni were saucier, sweeter and more luxurious thanks to the salmon roe.
+Both plates are a must-have.

-We started to pour some right-bank (therefore mainly merlot) bordeaux wine from Saint-Émilion, vintage 2009: full-bodied and fruity, it maybe needed another couple of years in the cellar but surely a strong product.
-To conclude the savoury-side of the meal we opted for a 28-day-aged chateaubriand of Aberdeenshire Scotch beef and the lobster burger.
-Whereas the former wasn’t entirely satisfying – not flavourful, a little dry and undercooked – the lobster burger was simply exquisite.
-A working combination of taste, tenderness and visual appeal.
-One of those dishes that makes you feel glad of your choice.
+We started to pour some right-bank (therefore mainly merlot) bordeaux wine from Saint-Émilion, vintage 2009: full-bodied and fruity, it perhaps needed another couple of years in the cellar, but was nonetheless an impressive product.
+To conclude the savoury side of the meal, we opted for a 28-day-aged chateaubriand of Aberdeenshire Scotch beef and the lobster burger.
+Whereas the former wasn’t entirely satisfying – lacking flavour, a little dry and undercooked – the lobster burger was simply exquisite, offering a successful combination of taste, tenderness and visual appeal.
+It was one of those dishes that you could never regret choosing.

-It was time for a little dessert: we had the chocolate fondant (I set a personal rule to order one every I find it on the menu) and the BBR Signature Chocolate Glory.
-Although I love fondants my eyes were all for the “glory” spectacle going on next to me (see the video below to understand); but what mine was lacking in appearance was certainly made up for in flavour.
+It was then time for a little dessert: we had the chocolate fondant (I set a personal rule to order one every I find it on the menu) and the BBR Signature Chocolate Glory.
+Although I love fondant, my eyes were glued to the “glory” spectacle going on next to me (see the video below to understand); but what mine was lacking in appearance was certainly made up for in flavour.

-Bob Bob Ricard is playing on all fronts: the quality is there, the prices are reasonable for fine food, and the ambiance is elegant.
-However the overall look may have an intimidating effect on some diners.
-It is not an easy balance to struck but with this new intimate room it is getting there.
+Bob Bob Ricard is playing on all fronts: the quality is there, the prices are reasonable for fine food and the ambience is elegant.
+However, the overall look may have an intimidating effect on some diners.
+It’s not an easy balance for the restaurant to strike, but with this new intimate room, it’s certainly getting there.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮